kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 ## Notes

 [^1]: Person- or user-level randomization is the default in many settings due to it being generally more conservative and a better approximation of the intended product experience.
 Within-person randomization is more likely in a research setting or when we are testing specific, narrow behavioral hypotheses.
-Within-group randomization is more of an option when the groups are machines and the units are some narrowly-scoped request, for example, if we are expertimenting with requests made between different machines.
+Within-group randomization is more of an option when the groups are machines and the units are some narrowly-scoped request, for example, if we are experimenting with requests made between different machines.

 [^20]: An example of *high overlap* would be a Facebook-wide experiment where users are clusters.
 Facebook would expect to have nearly the same sample of users in any experiment unless they specifically limited the experiment to only a small portion of users.